ardanlabs/gotraining/README.md

 ## Teachers

 **William Kennedy** ([@goinggodotnet](https://twitter.com/goinggodotnet))
-_Bill is a managing partner at Ardan Studios in Miami, FL, a mobile, web and systems development company.
-He is also the co-author of the book Go In Action, the author of the blog GoingGo.Net and the organizer for the Go and MongoDB meetups in Miami._
+_William Kennedy is a managing partner at Ardan Studio in Miami, Florida, a mobile, web, and systems development company.
+He is also a co-author of the book Go in Action, the author of the blog GoingGo.Net, and a founding member of GoBridge which is working to increase Go adoption through diversity.
+Bill is focused on Go education through his training company Ardan Labs.
+He can often be found talking at conferences and giving workshops both locally and over hangouts.
+He always finds time to work with individuals and groups who want to take their Go knowledge, blogging, and coding skills to the next level._

 **Kevin Gillette** ([@kevingillette](https://twitter.com/kevingillette))
 _Kevin is an experienced software engineer that has been enthusiastically using Go since 2012 to develop efficient, high-reliability backend systems.
 With a focus on breadth of knowledge, Kevin has expertise in a variety of languages and platforms, a firm grounding in theory, as well as a keen interest in computing history._